Canadian Taxpayers Federation: Government spending

-Commentary

 Government salaries and pensions

 The CTF regularly comments on salaries and pensions of legislators, and is the only organization to regularly calculate and release details about politicians' pensions and benefits.
 It also has continually advocated against tax-free allowances, which exempt a part of legislators' salaries from income tax.
 CTF advocated fully taxable salaries in Ontario, BC, Manitoba, Alberta, and Saskatchewan.
 These provinces made salaries fully taxable, although in 2007 British Columbia reinstated tax-free allowances.

 In 1995, It put out 242 pigs on the Parliament Hill lawn to represent MPs who said they would join the new pension plan.

 In 2006, the organization advocated that Calgary also remove tax-free allowances for municipal councillors.

 In 2010, the organization began publishing reports on the ratio of funding for pensions between taxpayers and legislators.
 In June it was released that the ratio for the members of parliament was $4 for every $1 contributed by a parliamentarian.
 A more recent report showed that in New Brunswick the ratio was $16 to every $1, and for Nova Scotia it was $22 to every $1.
 The pension plan costs taxpayers $7.5 million annually.
 In Nova Scotia, 24 MLA's could collect $23 million in benefits if they live till they are 75.
 CTF has advocated that the pension plans be changed to have equal contributions from taxpayers and legislators, and for a citizen's oversight body to make recommendations for MLA compensation.

 In reaction to the report, former Nova Scotia Premier Darrell Dexter said that he was open to reviewing the process for pensions, but that he was not ready to review it at the time.
 Dexter was slated to collect $2 million in pension benefits.

 During 2012, the CTF ran a national campaign to get MPs to reform their pensions.
 They launched billboards across the country targeting the $24 to $1 contribution ratio (taxpayers to MPs), ran a video in Toronto bar and gym bathrooms, and flew an airplane towing a banner behind it over Parliament Hill demanding pension reform.
 After years of CTF advocacy, MPs reformed their pensions in October 2012, significantly reducing overall benefit levels for current and future Members of Parliament.

 In 2013, CTF began demanding that convicted politicians lose their pensions.